CognitiveScale/cortex-fabric-examples/batch-prediction/README.md

 * `Dockerfile` to build Docker image for this skill

 ### Skill Properties:
-* `batch-size`: Number of Records to process in one batch
+* `batch-size`: Number of Records to be processed in one batch
 * `connection-name`: Connection used to read and write data
 * `experiment-name`: Experiment name to retrieve Models
 * `run-id`: Run id of the experiment